14 Ways to Reduce Anxiety Naturally

 1. Stay Hydrated:

 Water is very important for balancing stress hormones and reduce inflammation in the brain.
-When we become dehydrated, we release more stress hormone and ramp up our basal ganglia, limbic system and anterior cingulate gyrus.
+When we become dehydrated, we release more stress hormones and ramp up our basal ganglia, limbic system, and anterior cingulate gyrus.
 This creates the feeling as though we are “on edge.

 Drinking 8-16 oz of clean water or water with lemon or essential oils added can be one of the best ways to tone down the brain and to put us back at ease.
 I recommend beginning your day with 16-32 oz of water first thing in the morning and drinking 4-8oz every 2 hours throughout the day.
 Your goal should be a minimum of half your body weight in ounces of water each day.